huangc28/darkpanda-flutter/README.md

 ## Release

 We will be using `appCenter` to release darkpanda app.
+The approach used is referencing  [this article]([Deploy Flutter Apps using AppCenter](https://medium.com/@maite.daluz11/deploy-flutter-apps-using-appcenter-ec28e8d940bf)).

 ### Environment variables